-At about the same time, Oregon State Senator Frank Roberts introduced three physician-assisted dying bills.
+In the late 1980’s and early 1990’s, Oregon State Senator Frank Roberts, suffering from prostate cancer, introduced three physician-assisted dying bills (1989, 1991, and 1993).
 None of these bills got out of committee, but they became templates for later bills.
 Voters in Washington (1991) and California (1992) rejected similar ballot initiatives.

 Businessman Elven “Al” Sinnard, attorney Eli Stutsman, JD, attorney Mark Trinchero, JD, Dr. Peter Goodwin, MD, and nurse Myriam Coppens established the political committee Oregon Right to Die and brought together various stakeholders to review drafts of the bill that would be placed on the ballot the following year.
 Later nurse-attorney Barbara Coombs Lee, RN, JD, and attorney Cheryl K. Smith, JD, joined the core group.
 Stutstman was the law’s lead author, drafting it together with Sinnard and Dr. Goodwin; Sinnard, Dr. Goodwin, and Coombs Lee were selected to be the chief petitioners.